How collaborative teaching helps students

 - Debrief with the student by expressing gratitude for the feelings and thoughts discussed openly.
 End the collaboration with a gesture of appreciation.
 This might be a high five, hand shake, pat on the back, or hug, for example.

-“I guide students in social skills and break down tasks using tailored methods such as in-class therapy sessions to support social, academic and behavioural development.
-Collaboration with teachers, students and stakeholders ensures consistency and recommendations for areas of improvements whether it be academically, behaviourally, socially or psychologically.” – Brenda Ang, Behavioural Therapist
+“I guide students in social skills and break down tasks using tailored methods such as in-class therapy sessions such as positive psychology to support social, academic and behavioural development.
+Working with teachers, students and stakeholders using collaborative teaching strategies ensures consistency.
+They also contribute recommendations for areas of improvements, whether it be academically, behaviourally, socially or psychologically.” – Brenda Ang, Behavioural Therapist

-“We use the Von Auer CTA across and within all grade level interactions.
-This creates rich opportunities for older students to share their knowledge with younger students and to practise the six pillars of CTA with one another.”
+“We use the Von Auer Collaborative Teaching Approach across and within all grade level interactions.
+This creates rich opportunities for older students to share their knowledge with younger students.
+When teaching in Singapore at IIS, we also get to practise the six pillars of CTA with one another.”

 – Ladyly Ramos, Head of Enrichment